BOSS: Bidirectional One-Shot Synthesis of Adversarial Examples: Generative Approach

 As such, it is required to have the distance function $D$ returning values in the range of $[0,1]$.
 Here, we utilize the Jensen-Shannon (JS) divergence distance \cite{lin1991divergence}, which returns $0$ for two equivalent PMFs and is upper bounded by $1$.
 The updates are also a function of the initial selection of $\lambda$ denoted $\lambda^{0}$.
-Since in this paper we focus on the task of image classification, we set $d = 1-I$, where $I$ is the Structural Similarity Index (SSIM) \cite{wang2004image}, which is equal to $1$ for two identical images.
+In this paper we focus on the task of image classification.
+The authors in \cite{laidlaw2020perceptual} proposed the LPIPS distance metric as a measure of similarity that mimicks human perceptibility.
+However, since this metric is classifier-dependent, here we use a universal metric.
+Specifically, we set $d = 1-I$, where $I$ is the Structural Similarity Index (SSIM) \cite{wang2004image}, which is equal to $1$ for two identical images and captures luminance, contrast, and structure in the measurements.

 The signum function $\sign(.)$ is used to determine whether to increase or decrease $\lambda$, based on the ratio of the actual and desired specifications which regulates the amount of change.
 The ReLU function $\sigma(.\:)$ prevents $\lambda$ from becoming negative.
 This occurs when the desired $p_{\textrm{d}}$ is easily attained in early steps of the algorithm.
 The procedure is presented in Algorithm \ref{alg:confusing input generation raw 2}.